pitch-io/clojure-dependabot/README.md

 ## Required Tokens

 The Action requires the following environment variables to run the [maven-dependency-submission-action](https://github.com/advanced-security/maven-dependency-submission-action) CLI and GitHub CLI to list GitHub Security Alerts (GHSA) and to create auto-pull-requests for dependencies updates.
+Both a Personal Access Token (PAT) and GitHub Token (`github.token`) are required: the Action needs a PAT because GitHub Token cannot be used to list security alerts for security reasons ([_"Granting access to security alerts"_](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository#granting-access-to-security-alerts)), and the Action cannot open pull-requests as `github-actions (bot)` if it doesn't use the GitHub Token.

 - GitHub Personal Access Token to run GitHub CLI (recommended privileges: `repo:all`)